What the Department Does to Support Green Impact

 CATERING

-Our department now provides Oat Milk to all its employees, following an oat milk pilot hosted by Green Impact and LEAP.
-Plant milk is better for the environment than cow’s milk and it is more eco-friendly than other plant milks.
+Our department provides plant-based milk to all its employees.
+In general, we promote drinking oat milk which is more eco-friendly than other plant milks.
 Almond milk for example requires six times as much water to grow than oats (Water Footprint Network) and soy milk can be damaging to our ecosystems (WWF).

 PLASTIC- AND PAPER-FREE MEETINGS